-A resident may allow residents, or guests (same- sex only in residence halls) to enter the building with them until 12:00 a.m.
-After 12:00a.m., everyone entering the building in which they reside must use their own access card for entry.
-Residents are required to remove any head covering prior to entering the building and their guest(s) are required to do the same.
+A resident may allow residents, or guests (same- sex only in residence halls) to enter the building with them until 12am.
+After 12am, everyone entering the building in which they reside must use their own access card for entry.
+Residents are required to remove any head covering and their guest(s) are required to do the same.

-If a student CRU card is not working or the resident does not have their card with them, the resident can use their "Mobile ID" or contact the UMHB Police Department to open the door.
+If a student's CRU card is not working or the resident does not have their card with them, the resident can use their "Mobile ID" or contact the UMHB Police Department to open the door.
 Prior to midnight residents should contact a Residence Life staff member for assistance.